 Jane F. Barrett, the Director of the Environmental Law Clinic, is one of the country's leading environmental litigators, and brings more than thirty years of experience to the Clinic.
-Professor Barrett, Andrew Keir, staff attorney, and Erin Doran, Matthew Peters, and Emily Eisenrauch, fellows, along with the Clinic's students, handle the clinic's active docket.
+Professor Barrett, staff attorneys Matthew Peters, and Emily Wezik, along with the Clinic's students, handle the Clinic's active docket.

 Former student attorneys Rachel Burch ’15 (left) and Paul Kloster ’15 (center) with Lower Susquehanna Riverkeeper Michael Helfrich (right) at the Conowingo Dam, Summer 2014.